-Sanó, Cruz homer as Twins top Indians 3-2 in series opener
+Twins get homers from Sanó, Cruz, top Indians 3-2 in opener

 UP NEXT

 Shane Bieber (5-0) has been arguably baseball’s best pitcher to this point in 2020.
-The Indians newly crowned ace tries to stay unbeaten when he faces Twins left-hander Rich Hill, who makes just his second career start against Cleveland.
+The Indians’ newly crowned ace tries to stay unbeaten when he faces Twins left-hander Rich Hill, who makes just his second career start against Cleveland.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports